Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 Juli 2025 11.09.10 UTC
+- WIB: Rabu, 30 Juli 2025 12.39.17 UTC
-- WITA: Rabu, 30 Juli 2025 12.09.10 UTC
+- WITA: Rabu, 30 Juli 2025 13.39.17 UTC
-- WIT: Rabu, 30 Juli 2025 13.09.10 UTC
+- WIT: Rabu, 30 Juli 2025 14.39.17 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: motivational
+Kategori: nature